 How to serve Authentic Bolognese Sauce

-You can easily add your favorite pasta to this recipe.
+You can easily add your favorite fresh pasta to this recipe.

 This sauce is also the main ingredient in the classic lasagna Bolognese and many other super tasty recipes: once you prepare a good sauce, it will seem like a piece of cake to make them.

-What is the best pasta to serve with Bolognese Sauce?
+What is the best type of pasta to serve with Bolognese Sauce?

 Pasta with meat sauce is always a safety.